DaJoker29/worldbuilding-project-omd/CAMPAIGNS/THE DILFES/SESSIONS/Session 62 - 07.09.2026.md

 **Warforged named Leech**
 - Suit of armor; burgundy cape; little flower poking out from his head.
 Little fan turns on inside.
 Eyes turn whitish-grey.
 Shield and a mace.
+- Believes all people deserve to be healed unless they are evil.
+- Mmm'kay.
 -

 **Goal**: Niccolo will attempt to summon a sprite and then bind it with blood magic (like Bo).